rafaelktakahashi/flutter_reference/README.md

 Page: **List with details request**

-Description: A bloc for holding a list, where each item in the list has a details request.
+Description: A bloc for a list, where each item in the list has a details request.

 Sometimes a list request only returns partial items, and each one needs a second request for getting details or some other information.
 This page demonstrates how a bloc can store additional information about each item.

-We call this a nested state because the objects that represent each item's details is also implemented with the same structure as a bloc state (with failure, sucess and loading states).
+We call this a nested state because the details for each object are also implemented with the same structure as a bloc state (with failure, sucess and loading states for each item).

 In this page, we also use the same strategy as the simple list for avoiding refetches.
 When some data already exists in the bloc and doesn't need to be fetched again, it doesn't cause a new request.
 Do this whenever you can to avoid loading transitions in your app.